-The World Health Organization regional office for Europe put out such a recommendation in 2017.
+The World Health Organization regional office for Europe put out such a recommendation a few years ago.

 The federal government estimates that anywhere between four to five million Canadians engage in “high risk drinking,” drinking that puts them at risk of driving accidents, strained family relationships, violence or fetal alcohol spectrum disorder.